 Many email marketers think that there is no need for an active email verification process.
 They assume that they can periodically clean up their lists based on bounces or even just leave them as is.

 After all, they wonder, what harm is a bad email address doing?
-The reality is that email verification can greatly benefit your email marketing campaigns and give you a better deliverability.
-These are a few of the reasons why it is so important:
+The reality is that email verification can greatly benefit your email marketing campaigns and give you a better email deliverability rate.
+These are a few benefits of email verification:

 Verified email addresses are more likely to be delivered because you can be certain that they are valid.